This post contains affiliate links, we'll earn compensation if you make a purchase using them at no additional cost to you 😊

 Also, you can make a call to each and every contact you have

-However, you don’t always have the contact information of every neighbor.
+However, you don’t always have every neighbor’s contact information.
 Thus it’s a little more difficult to extend your reach.

 7. Lure The Dog With Treats And His Favorite Toys